sceendy/sceendy.github.io/src/pages/posts/2021/03-12-front-end-friday-accessibility.markdown

 tags: ['ui', 'dev', 'a11y']
 ---

-For the past 5 years I have worked on projects that have needed to meet some kid of accessibility standards (Sec508 several years ago; now WCAG 2.0 A/AA).
+For the past 5 years I have worked on projects that have needed to meet some kind of accessibility standards (Sec508 several years ago; now WCAG 2.0 A/AA).
-I have collected a few simple ways that any dev can start to keep in mind while developing new UIs that I thought I'd share.
+In that time, I have learned a few simple ways that any dev can start to keep in mind while working on web UIs.
 ### Write Semantic HTML

 So, I see far too many `div`'s these days - but fortunately, this is the easiest place to start.